Jeunese/jeunese.github.io/docs/get-started.md

 ## Guidelines for technical documentation

-What follows are some proposed guidelines for structuring, creating, and maintaining documentation, grouped by key goals:
+What follows are some proposed guidelines for structuring, creating, and maintaining documentation, grouped by key goals.

 ### Findability and discoverability